Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 Several factors increase the risk of developing Vertebral Osteomyelitis, including:

-• Compromised Immune System: Conditions or medications that weaken the immune system.
+• Compromised Immune System: Conditions or medications that weaken the immune system can elevate risk levels.

-• Invasive Medical Procedures: Surgical interventions or injections that introduce bacteria into the bloodstream.
+• Invasive Medical Procedures: Surgical interventions or injections that introduce bacteria into the bloodstream may lead to infections.

-• Chronic Illnesses: Conditions such as diabetes or kidney disease.
+• Chronic Illnesses: Conditions such as diabetes or kidney disease are significant contributors.

 • Age: Older adults and the elderly may be more susceptible.